joshuajweldon/hawaii_to_dos/README.md

 ### Ethnic Food

 Chinese, Japanese, Korean, Indian and more.
-Hawaii being a meltingpot gives you access to so many cuisines.
+Hawaii being a melting-pot gives you access to so many cuisines.
 Here are a few of my favorite places.

 #### Chinese